 What is Valley Vision’s role?

-In partnership with the Los Rios Community College District—and in collaboration with Sierra College and the Yuba Community College District—Valley Vision has been engaged to convene Regional Advisory Committee meetings for Career Education (CE) across five industry sectors in 2018 and 2019:
+In partnership with the Los Rios Community College District—and in collaboration with Sierra College and the Yuba Community College District—Valley Vision has been engaged to convene Regional Advisory Board meetings for Career Education (CE) across several priority industry sectors in 2018 and 2019:

 - Information & Communications Technologies